March, 2018: added sections on Boat Operation Skills and Boat Maintenance Skills; other miscellaneous updates and edits.

 Free-standing emergency care facilities are also available in many areas.
 These usually have on-site staff physicians.
 Obviously, they can handle a wider range of health problems, including x-rays, simple blood and urine labs, and EKGs.

-e-Banking, Bill Paying: Go “paperless.”
+e-Banking, Bill Paying: If you haven’t already, go “paperless.”
 Have all income directly deposited.
 Every payer can arrange that these days.
 Purchase everything via credit cards, get the loyalty program points, and pay the credit card bill online.
 Get at least one credit card that doesn’t charge fees for international transactions.
 Most banks, credit unions and investment houses can arrange to direct-pay repeating monthly bills you might have, like a boat loan, mortgage or an insurance premium.
 We probably write fewer than 6 checks a year anymore.
 We love that!

-Credit/ATM Cards: Plan to carry credit cards issued by multiple banks.
-Before departing, and every two or three months, call your credit card companies and let them know your upcoming planned travel plans.
+Credit/ATM Cards: Plan to carry credit cards issued by different banks.
+Before departing, and every two or three months, call your credit card companies and let them know your upcoming planned travel.
 Call credit card issuers particularly when you’ll be crossing international boundaries.
 No matter what you do, from-time-to-time one of your banks will shut down your card at some random and unpredictable moment.
 We had that happen to us at Ste.
-Jean sur Richelieu.
+Jean sur Richelieu in Québec.
 We had gone to the local Bank du Canada branch to get $200 CDN in Canadian currency.
 When the credit card processing system came up with an “unknown error,” we were told that some US Credit Cards couldn’t be “cleared” from Canadian banks.
 We don’t have any idea if that’s correct or not, but our transaction did not clear.
-The effort apparently made our US Visa bank nervous, and they forthwith put a stop on the card.
+The transaction attempt apparently made our US Visa bank nervous, and they forthwith put a stop on the card.
 This has also happened to us in the US subsequent to crossing a state line, and because the profile of normal purchases appeared “suspicious.”
 In any case, having a different kind of card from a different bank can get you through these events.

 Golden Age Passport: US citizens 62 years of age or older are eligible for this US National Park Service program.
 Visit any National Park Service location and purchase a “Golden Age Passport” for a one-time fee of $10.00.
 In every National Park Service location, the Golden Age Passport will get you and your entire party reduced prices on admission, and sometimes on separately priced for-fee attractions.
 In many places, admission fees will be waived entirely.
 This card is also accepted at some US government facilities operated by the Army Corps of Engineers, Fish and Wildlife Service, Forest Service and the Tennessee Valley Authority.

 Cruising Guides: Paper causing guides are available, but are seen by some as becoming obsolete.
 For all areas that Great Loop Cruisers will encounter, there are excellent guides available.
 Several online resources are available, but have highly variable utility.
-One Internet resource of moderate-to-high value is www.ActiveCaptain.com.
+One Internet resource of moderate value is ActiveCaptain.
 Referred to as “crowd sourced” data, the data at ActiveCaptain.com is submitted by other cruisers.
 However, the data is subject to aging, so cruisers must verify the data posted there.
-Anyone interested, our inventory of cruising guides can be found here: https://gilwellbear.wordpress.com/category/cruising-practica/great-loop/cruising-guides/.
-Some guides are available as eBook epub or pdf files for electronic media and distribution.
+For anyone interested, here is our 2007 inventory of cruising guides.
+Some guides are available as eBook epub or .pdf files for electronic media and distribution.
 In electronic form, they are less expensive and require no physical space aboard.
 Usability is mixed, but improves every year.

 Family and Non-family Guests Aboard: We have enjoyed traveling with grand children – of which we have 9 – aboard.
 Some young ‘uns entertain themselves better than others.
 We established a family rule that grandkids had to be at least 10 years old to cruise with us without their folks.
 ‘Nuf said.